 This site was conceived as a replacement for my Fotopic site after the collapse of the Fotopic system in March 2011.
 The collapse was not totally unexpected as it seemed to me that the service had been getting worse for some time prior to it, and I had been considering a new site on an independent domain anyway.
 In the end my railways site came to my rescue; the hosts of that site (1 & 1) upgraded my account and I found myself in a position where I could host both sites on the same account.
 This immediately reduced the costs involved as I was now only paying one annual subscription for site hosting instead of two.

 So why did I not just use the Photobox gallery on its own?
-Firstly, although it was a good sales platform (I'd ordered prints and other items from them, and I was impressed with the results), I don't think it works as well as a promotional platform.
+Firstly, although it was a good sales platform (I'd ordered prints and other items from them, and I was impressed with the results), I don't think it works as well as a promotional platform (In fact, I've yet to find any third-party solution that I would consider works for me as a promotional platform).
 Secondly, and probably most important reason, the loss of the Fotopic site lost me four years of work and it took over two years for this site to be brought up to something close to the level of its predecessor (In the end, I decided to draw a line under the recovery process in Spring 2013 and concentrate on new material from that point onwards).
 I never want to be in a situation where a host fails and I have to start from scratch again; constructing my own site means I have control of the source code.
 It is not absolutely ideal, but short of paying someone to build me something better, I don't think I can do much better with the resources I have to hand at present, and the situation described above has justified my decision.

 From February 2018, the site has been rebuilt to HTML 5 standard.
 This was completed in early 2020, and has permitted me to remove the alternate "Mobile-device" version of the site as the new build can deal with this as well as computer viewing.
 As a result of this, the image resolution sizes have been increased slightly, although some older images have been removed during the rebuild.